 Let us know if you spot any errors, big or small, so that we can correct them.
 Email email@example.com with a link to the article and explain the problem clearly and concisely.

-Have a look at our advertising information page.
+Have a look at our advertising information page for all the details.